 Capitalize since the region should be widely known to most readers.

 “Chair” is preferred for simplification and to avoid gender bias; however, chairman or chairwoman is also acceptable — especially in cases where it is part of a person’s official title: Steve Sadove ’73, chairman of the Board of Trustees, wrote a letter to alumni.
 Susan Smith ’06 serves as reunion gift chair.
 For capitalization guidelines, see “titles.”

-Faculty members serving as chair of a department should be identified as such on first reference.
+Faculty members serving as chair of a department may often be recognized as such on first reference.
 The chair designation is in addition to the full title: Elaine Heekin, professor of dance and chair of the Dance and Movement Studies Department, directed the performance.
 Shelley Haley, professor of classics and chair of the Africana Studies Program, spoke at the conference.

-Note that departments have chairs and progarms have directors.
-See "academic departments, programs."
+Note that departments have chairs and programs have directors.
+See “academic departments, programs.”
 Consult the Red Book for current department and program chairs.